asakaev/slacker/README.md

 # Done is better than perfect

-1. clone from GitHub.
+1. Clone from GitHub.
-2. cd /your/full/path/toproject
+2. cd /your/path/to/gitrepo
-3. npm install (It will install all npm modules needed to run)
+3. npm install

 ====